0bfu5c4t3/Dell-XPS-15-9500-macos-Sonoma-with-S4-Sleep-Working/README.md

 sudo pmset -a proximitywake 0
 ```

 > **Note:** When resuming from hibernate, macOS may show a false-positive error message.
 Just ignore it — it doesn’t affect functionality.
+Also, bluetooth is semi-broken on Sequoia

 ### ✅ Utilities
 - **Wi-Fi Control** – [HeliPort](https://github.com/OpenIntelWireless/HeliPort)